 - (a) All Boats shall be required to carry a minimum of two (2) on-board video cameras (or equivalent housing(s)) installed by H1 (or its designee) for all Heats.
 These cameras are the property of H1 and may be used by H1 for any purpose, including for marketing, promotion and televising the sport.
-All footage from such on- board video cameras shall be the property of H1 and all rights are retained by H1. - (b) Camera locations shall be limited to the a) Horizontal Stabilizer; b) Engine Cowl (front or rear); or c) Cockpit (inside).
-(Boats not equipped with an actual camera shall carry an equivalent housing with similar or identical aerodynamic profile.) - (c) A Race Team shall not tamper with, remove or fail to return any such Boat-mounted camera.
+All footage from such on- board video cameras shall be the property of H1 and all rights are retained by H1. - (b) Camera locations shall be determined by H1 and limited to the a) Horizontal Stabilizer; b) Engine Cowl (front or rear); or c) Cockpit (inside).
+Note: if camera is to be located inside the cockpit, mounting hardware is to be installed no later than two hours prior to the boats hitting the water. - (c) A Race Team shall not tamper with, remove or fail to return any such Boat-mounted camera.